Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 • Standardise your “ad shot” – e.g. 6–8 second clips at 1080p – and reuse that structure across campaigns.

-• Use cheaper / faster modes for background shots, and save higher-quality settings for hero frames and close-ups.
+• Use faster / lower-cost modes for background shots, and save higher-quality settings for hero frames and close-ups.

 • Export multiple clips from Pika and stitch them in a traditional editor, rather than trying to do all timing inside the AI tool.